 6. Scout out your scene

-The whole stretch of Haad Rin Beach will be filled by satellite bars, with their own music, their own stages, their own gimmicks, and their own vibe.
-It’s always an experience trying to weave through the thick crowd in search of the perfect mood to go with your buzz, so don’t let the seeming barricade of painted human bodies stop you from making your rounds looking for the best spot of the night.
+The whole stretch of Haad Rin Beach will be filled by satellite bars, music, stages, gimmicks, and a great vibe.
+It’s always an experience to weave through the thick crowd in search of the perfect mood to go with your buzz.
+Don’t let the barricade of painted human bodies stop you find the best spot of the night.